 The required core of 18 credits is taken over the course of three Summer Institute sessions on the Mānoa campus.
 Core courses are offered through the Departments of Curriculum Studies and Special Education in the College of Education, and the Department of Family Resources in the College of Tropical Agriculture and Human Resources.
 The balance of 12 elective credits is taken either online or on ground, based on student interest and need, in consultation with the Program Advisor.

-Applicants and students may refer to the MEd.
-Early Childhood Education Student Handbook below.
+Applicants and students may refer to the MEd Early Childhood Education informational documents:

 Handbook for New and Prospective Students: